-The museum is located on the classy Keizersgracht canal in a 17th century merchant house dating back to 1665.
+Huis Marseille is a contemporary photography museum in Amsterdam.
+The museum is located on the classy Keizersgracht canal in two monumental 17th century merchant houses.

-In the 1990s the house was purchased by the De Pont Museum (Tilburg) and restored – it opened to the public in 1999 as the ‘Huis Marseille’ photography museum.
+In the 1990s the house was purchased by the De Pont Museum (Tilburg) and restored.
+It opened to the public in 1999 as the Huis Marseille, Amsterdam’s first photography museum.

-On entering the museum you will see some impressive stuccowork on the ceiling of the Entrance Hall; The Garden Room (pictured below left) contains a beautiful ceiling painting by renowned Dutch painter Jacob de Wit (1695-1754).
+Huis Marseille contains 14 exhibition spaces and a library.
+On entering the museum you will see some impressive stuccowork on the ceiling of the entrance hall.
+The garden room also contains a beautiful ceiling painting by renowned Dutch painter Jacob de Wit (1695-1754).

-This museum is recommended if you are interested in photography or just want to have a look inside a grand canal house.
-Close by on Keizersgracht is the FOAM Photography Museum.
+This museum is recommended if you have an interest in contemporary photography and also want to have a look inside a grand canal house and garden in Amsterdam.

 Huis Marseille Museum Essential Info

-|Admission Prices (2020)||€9.00 for adults, €4.50 for seniors 65+, students and CJP cultural youth pass holders.
-FREE entry for children 0-17, Museumkaart and Iamsterdam City Card holders.
+|€12.50 for adults, €6.50 for seniors 65+, students and CJP cultural youth pass holders.
+FREE entry for children 0-17, Museumkaart and I Amsterdam City Card holders.

-|Getting There||The Huis Marseille Museum is on the Keizersgracht canal, a short walk (north-west) from Leidsestraat.
+|The Huis Marseille Museum is on the Keizersgracht canal, a short walk (north-west) from Leidsestraat.
 From Amsterdam Central take trams 2, 11 or 12 to Keizersgracht.

 Huis Marseille Museum, Keizersgracht 401, 1016 EK Amsterdam